spr-networks/super/services-overview.md

 Since devices are unable to speak directly to one another, multicast is broken by design with the network architecture.
 A golang service repeats packets to services with the original sender's address.
 This currently repeats to all devices.
 Future work could monitor IGMP to limit noise or create a bipartite graph of IOT devices and users, where devices would not be able to communicate directly with other deviecs.

+#### ppp
+This service supports PPP authentication to the ISP.
+This is useful if SPR-FI is the main router

 #### Telegraf
 TBD
 https://github.com/SPR-FI/super/blob/main/monitor-services-compose.yml#L17